latzinger/vc-ansible-wordpress/README.md

 # ansible-vcenter

-Playbook for deploying a ova template over VMware vCenter (vSphere), installing Nginx, MySQL and Wordpress.
-Default Image: bionic-server-cloudimg-amd64
-The Image will be downloaded by ansible playbook.
-The VM Harddisk will also be resized.
+This is an Ansible Project for deploying a Ubuntu Bionic Server OVA-Template on the VMware vCenter.
+Afterwards installing a running Wordpress using Nginx and a MySQL Database.

+* Deploying Ubuntu Bionic Server on vCenter
+* Installing Nginx
+* Installing MySQL Database
+* Installing Wordpress

 ## Required Variables